Best Apple Watch iMore 2021

 Best for runners: Apple Watch Series 6 GPS + Cellular

 Cellular data is a great addition to the Apple Watch, letting you leave your iPhone behind when going on a run, visiting the grocery store, working outside, swimming, and more.
-It's also the only Apple Watch that you can stream Apple Music and Radio on, which is ideal when you want to go on a long run but don't want to bring your iPhone with you.
+It's also the only Apple Watch that you can stream Apple Music and Radio on, which is ideal for going on a long run, but you don't want to bring your iPhone with you.
 This 2020 model also has an always-on display that's brighter than last year's model for better viewing in direct sunlight and international emergency calling (even if you don't have an active cellular plan).

 - Untethered from iPhone